All Episodes

 He says, I'll say again, I've never particularly been a flag waver, but it's pretty obvious why the Operation Raise the Colours campaign has broken out and is spreading.

-system, but they have also had enough of asymmetrical multiculturalism, the phenomenon driven by the liberal elites, which dictates that minority nationalities and cultures must always be enthusiastically celebrated while the majority culture must be downplayed.
+Ordinary Britons are angered by the broken immigration and asylum system, but they have also had enough of asymmetrical multiculturalism, the phenomenon driven by the liberal elites, which dictates that minority nationalities and cultures must always be enthusiastically celebrated while the majority culture must be downplayed.

-It is never said explicitly, of course, but this has been the effect of public policy over the past couple of decades or so, and now it has resulted in major pushback by those who belong to the major nationality and culture.
+It is never said explicitly, of course, but this has been the effect of public policy over the past couple of decades or so.

-Their patience has snapped.
+Their patients are snapped.

-Quell surprise.
+Quell, surprise.

 This is actually spot on.